Canon 1D vs 5D Mark IV

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 5D Mark IV indeed provides for movie recording, while the 1D does not.
 The highest resolution format that the 5D Mark IV can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D and the 5D Mark IV are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark IV has a higher magnification than the one of the 1D (0.71x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D, the Canon 5D Mark IV, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 5D Mark IV has a touchscreen, while the 1D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 1D writes its imaging data to Compact Flash cards, while the 5D Mark IV uses Compact Flash or SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 5D Mark IV features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Canon EOS 5D Mark IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.